TJRoger/header.vim/README.md

 header.vim
 ==============

-auto add header to your file when creating file with vim. auto include the current directory as your project name
+- Add header to the source file when creating file with vim automatically.
+- shell/java/python/go/php/c# source support

-## Result
+## Guide
+run command `vim test.php`, then you will get
 ```
 <?php
 /***************************************************************************